grzegorznowak/molecule-provisioning-example/README.md

 These are just a few sample commands to get us started.
-Head on to https://molecule.readthedocs.io/en/stable/usage.html, to get the full list of possible commands, just please note some of those aren't fully supported in this example, like `Lint`
+Head on to https://molecule.readthedocs.io/en/stable/usage.html, to get the full list of possible commands.
+Of those some aren't fully supported in this example, like `Lint` or `Idempotence`.
+Both of which should eventually be fulfilled for even more correctness.

 ## Advanced usage